Terrestris extract benefits and side effect, research studies - Review of supplement dosage, frequency of use, and combining it

 looking for an alternative to synthetic drugs.

-The potent herbal extracts in Passion Rx include ashwagandha, catuaba bark, cnidium, damiana, horny goat weed, maca, mucuna pruriens, muira puama, tongkat ali, tribulus and yohimbe.
+The potent herbal extracts in this natural aphrodisiac formula include ashwagandha, catuaba bark, cnidium, damiana, horny goat weed, maca, mucuna pruriens, muira puama, tongkat ali, tribulus and yohimbe.
 A version is available without yohimbe bark extract.

 Tribulus terrestris has been studied in China and found to reduce the frequency of angina pectoris attacks.